tonyelhabr/netlify/content/post/soccer-league-strength/index.md

 #  $ Eredivisie (Netherlands) : int [1:2472] 0 0 0 0 0 0 0 0 0 0 ...
 ```

 The result is a set of coefficient estimates corresponding to each league.
-Notably, these are all positive (even if subtracting the intercept).
-Also, the Netherlands coefficient is `NA` due to multi-collinearity in the data. [^6]
+Notably, these are all positive (even if subtracting the intercept), and the Netherlands coefficient is `NA` due to multi-collinearity in the data. [^6]

 [^6]: This `NA` occurs even when setting the intercept to 0, which is typically the way to get around this kind of issue with `lm` in R. When changing the order of columns in the regression and forcing the Netherlands coefficient to be non-`NA`, it's estimate is lower than that of Bundesliga 2 (and a different league's estimate is `NA`).